TobiasJu/SAPA/README.md

 #### <i class="icon-pencil"></i> Scoring explained (dbnsfp30a)

 - **SIFT**
-	- Score	ranges from 1 to 0.
+	- Score	ranges from 1 to 0
+	- Lower scores are more deleterious
-	- The amino acid substitution is predicted damaging is the score is <= 0.05, and tolerated if the score is > 0.05.
+	- The amino acid substitution is predicted damaging if the score is <= 0.05, and tolerated if the score is > 0.05.
 	- http://sift.jcvi.org/www/SIFT_help.html

 - **Polyphen2**